 7. Payment – the agreement on how the contractor is paid should look and feel like those that exist between companies and should not look and feel like a succession of pay-days.
 Clients should be billed by the hour, by the day, or by the project.

-If a contractor were to be paid on delivery of the services then they would be asked to provide the entirety of the services OR deliverable milestones before being entitled to present an invoice in the same way that a web design / build business developing the services described as the contract on which ‘Alan’ might be engaged would.
+If a contractor was to be paid on delivery of the services then they would be asked to provide the entirety of the services OR deliverable milestones before being entitled to present an invoice in the same way that a web design / build business developing the services described as the contract on which ‘Alan’ might be engaged would.
 ‘Alan’ however, may bill monthly, which may appear to create a succession of pay-days (particularly if, as many intermediaries indicate in their contracts, acceptable invoices will be paid, in arrears, on or before a certain date each month).

 8. Exclusivity – the contracting organisation should in no way impede the contractor from working for other companies when they like, even if a client is a competitor of the contracting organisation.